 In short (promise; read the long [yet fun] form at the Washington Post), those few ingredients are:

 The tahini.
-We’ve all had bitter, sludgy tahini.
+We’ve all had bitter, sludgy, separated tahini.
 It’s no good and makes hummus and anything it touches just okay rather than luscious and delicious and special.
-Try Joyva (it’s in a can), Soom, Al Wadi, and my favorite (after tasting and testing enough tahini to fill Little Traverse Bay), Lebanon Valley.
-Shake it often and your tahini will last more than a year.
+After tasting and testing enough tahini to fill Little Traverse Bay, I recommend Soom, Al Wadi, and Lebanon Valley.
+Shake the jar often and your tahini will last more than a year in the pantry.

 The lemon.
 Fresh-squeezed, nothing but.
 Period.
 The end.